 Name Description CDN Control Consistent Device Naming allows Ethernet interfaces to be named in a consistent manner.
 This makes Ethernet interface names more uniform, easy to identify, and persistent when adapter or other configuration changes are made.
 Whether consistent device naming is enabled or not.
-This can be one of the following: • Disabled -Consistent device naming is disabled for the BIOS policy. • Enabled-Consistent device naming is enabled for the BIOS policy.
-This enables Ethernet interfaces to be named consistently. • Platform Default-The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+This can be one of the following: Disabled-Consistent device naming is disabled for the BIOS policy. • Enabled-Consistent device naming is enabled for the BIOS policy.
+This enables Ethernet interfaces to be named consistently.
+This is the default option.
+Platform Default-The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.
+PCIe Slots CDN Control PCIe Slots Consistent Device Naming (CDN) control allows PCIe slots to be named in a consistent manner.
+This makes PCIe slot names more uniform, easy to identify, and persistent when the configuration changes are made.
+This can be one of the following: • Disabled -Consistent device naming is disabled.
+This is the default option. • Enabled-Consistent device naming is enabled.
+Platform Default-The BIOS uses the value for this attribute contained in the BIOS defaults for the server type and vendor.